DavesCodeMusings/CloudPi/docs/install-ldap.md

 homeDirectory: /home/bullwinkle
 ```

-What you end up with is a couple organizational units (OUs): _People_ and _Groups_.
+What you end up with is two organizational units (OUs): _People_ and _Groups_.
 There are some fictitious users created (or real users if you edited the file.)
-There are also some groups.
+There are also a couple groups. _Portainer Admins_ will be used to integrate with Portainer.
+The _Everyone_ group is for NextCloud.

+## Enabling Secure LDAP with a Certificate
+TODO.

 ## Next Steps
 [on-site git server](run-git-server.md)